-- EXIT Checklist, IF ANY \\\\\\ - All voted ballots for \\\\\\ (Legislative District).
+- EXIT Checklist, IF ANY - All voted ballots for (Legislative District).
 DO NOT put more than 1500 ballots in one ballot bag, and do not mix ballots from different legislative districts!!
-Lay ballots flat in ballot bag, DO NOT ROLL OR RUBBER BAND THE BALLOTS. - $\Box$ 2nd printed tally tape from the tabulator - □ All used tally sheets (totals have already been transferred to summary sheets). - □ Defective Ballots Envelope (containing ballots that are defective and cannot be counted because the voter failed to sign the early absentee certificate, or voter failed to place the ballots in the certificate envelope, or voter marked ballot in way that disclosed identity of the voter-You must "include" the total number of these ballots when reconciling the Entrance Checklist to the # of voted ballots. - □ Replaced Ballots Envelope (containing ballots that were surrendered by voters who obtained a new ballot and deposited new ballot into the tabulator-Do NOT include the total number of these ballots when reconciling Entrance Checklist to # of voted ballots).

-Please list any other items packed in ballot bag.
+Lay ballots flat in ballot bag, DO NOT ROLL OR RUBBER BAND THE BALLOTS. - \Box 2nd printed tally tape from the tabulator - □ All used tally sheets (totals have already been transferred to summary sheets). - Defective Ballots Envelope (containing ballots that are defective and cannot be counted You must "include" the total number of these ballots when reconciling the Entrance Checklist to the # of voted ballots.) - □ Replaced Ballots Envelope (containing ballots that were surrendered by voters who obtained a new ballot and deposited new ballot into the tabulator-Do NOT include the total number of these ballots when reconciling Entrance Checklist to # of voted ballots). - Please list any other items packed in ballot bag.